| Title: | Extending 'mlr3' to Functional Data Analysis |

 This is solved as follows:

-If a column was called "x"
+If a column was called "x" and the feature is "mean", the corresponding new column will

 a warning is given.

-Initializes a new instance of this Class.
+PipeOpFDAExtract$new()Initializes a new instance of this Class.

 PipeOpFDAExtract$new(id = "fda.extract", param_vals = list())

-Identifier of resulting object, default is "fda.extract"
+Identifier of resulting object, default "fda.extract".

 List of hyperparameter settings, overwriting the hyperparameter settings that would

 otherwise be set during construction.
-Default list()
+Default list().

-The objects of this class are cloneable with this method.
+PipeOpFDAExtract$clone()The objects of this class are cloneable with this method.

 PipeOpFDAExtract$clone(deep = FALSE)

-Whether to make a deep clone.
+deepWhether to make a deep clone.

-task = tsk("fuel") po_fmean = po("fda.extract", features = "mean") task_fmean = po_fmean$train(list(task))[[1L]] # add more than one feature pop = po("fda.extract", features = c("mean", "median", "var")) task_features = pop$train(list(task))[[1L]] # add a custom feature po_custom = po("fda.extract", features = list(mean = function(arg, value) mean(value, na.rm = TRUE)) ) task_custom = po_custom$train(list(task))[[1L]] task_custom
+task = tsk("fuel") po_fmean = po("fda.extract", features = "mean") task_fmean = po_fmean$train(list(task))[[1L]] # add more than one feature pop = po("fda.extract", features = c("mean", "median", "var")) task_features = pop$train(list(task))[[1L]] # add a custom feature po_custom = po("fda.extract", features = list(mean = function(arg, value) mean(value, na.rm = TRUE)) ) task_custom = po_custom$train(list(task))[[1L]] task_customtask = tsk("fuel") po_fmean = po("fda.extract", features = "mean") task_fmean = po_fmean$train(list(task))[[1L]] # add more than one feature pop = po("fda.extract", features = c("mean", "median", "var")) task_features = pop$train(list(task))[[1L]] # add a custom feature po_custom = po("fda.extract", features = list(mean = function(arg, value) mean(value, na.rm = TRUE)) ) task_custom = po_custom$train(list(task))[[1L]] task_custom

 Convert regular functional features (e.g. all individuals are observed at the same time-points) to new columns, one for each input value to the function.

-The parameters are the parameters inherited from PipeOpTaskPreprocSimple
+The parameters are the parameters inherited from PipeOpTaskPreprocSimple.

-The new names generally append a _1
+The new names generally append _1, _2, ... to the corresponding column name.

 However this can lead to name clashes with existing columns.